wiesenthal/funsearch/README.md

 ### Maintenance

-Rebuild the Docker image when you change the Dockerfile, .env, requirements.txt, or init.sh:
+Rebuild the Docker image when you change the Dockerfile, requirements.txt, or init.sh:

 `docker build -t code-sandbox .`

-If you update .env after building, you don't need to rebuild.
-The .env file is mounted at runtime.
+If you update .env or scripts after building, you don't need to rebuild.
+These are mounted at runtime.

+### Updating Scripts

+The `scripts` directory is mounted as a volume, so any changes made to the local `scripts` directory will be immediately reflected in the container.
+You don't need to rebuild the image to update scripts.

 ### Note for Contributors

 - Do not commit your .env file to the repository if it contains sensitive information.
 - Update requirements.txt if you add new Python packages.